A More Comfortable Mammogram

 Regular mammograms are an essential part of your overall health and wellness.
 At Valley, the latest technology and methods are used to identify breast cancer at its earliest stages.

-- Have a clinical breast exam (performed by a physician) every three years between ages 20 to 39
+- Have a clinical breast exam every 1-3 years between the ages of 25 - 39

 - Consider performing monthly breast self-examinations